-If you have the opportunity to schedule a private tour and tasting with Bobby Cox at Pheasant Ridge Winery, Kim McPherson or Spencer Igo at McPherson Cellars, or Mark Hyman at Llano Estacado, you need to seize the moment.
+If you have the opportunity to schedule a private tour and tasting with Bobby Cox at Pheasant Ridge Winery, Kim McPherson or Spenser Igo at McPherson Cellars, or Mark Hyman at Llano Estacado, you need to seize the moment.
 Not only will you be guaranteed a fantastic time with friendly banter and stellar wines, but you might be amazed at how much they teach you about the history of Texas wine and the Texas High Plains in general.

 Texas High Plains History:

 The Texas High Plains has its own history, so why not jump in feet first and stimulate your brain while visiting.
 After all, wine is not the only reason to visit the area.
 Below are just a few places you can visit during the day for a plethora of knowledge.

 - Buddy Holly Center